patronasxdxd/dev/docs/sdk/lib-ethers.readableethersliquity.getpcvbalance.md

 ## ReadableEthersLiquity.getPCVBalance() method

-Get the total amount of LUSD currently deposited in the PCV Pool.
+Get the total amount of thUSD currently deposited in the PCV Pool.

 <b>Signature:</b>